erikdelange/EXIN-Test-Suite-Management/README.md

 ###### JSON Schema
 Because a test script contains many different components it is stored as a JSON file.
 Loading incorrectly formatted JSON files can cause a program crash.
 Therefore the correct layout is described using JSON Schema, and checked whenever a file is  loaded.
-The definition can be found in [config.py](config.py).
+The definition can be found in [config.py](/code/config.py).

 ###### Loading the UI
 The user interface is created in Qt Designer and stored as XML code in *.ui* files.
 There are two ways to render the UI.
 The first one is by compiling the XML code into a Python object using PyQt5's utility *pyuic5*.
-However I have chosen to load the ui dynamically (see [loadui.py](loadui.py)).
+However I have chosen to load the ui dynamically (see [loadui.py](/code/ui/loadui.py)).
 This avoids having to compile the *.ui* files  every time you make a change.
 The downside is that the names of the form elements are not known during coding, so your IDE cannot check them.
 To easily find naming errors during development run your code in debug mode; in case of a crash the name of the variable you've missed is written to the console.

 ###### Window geometry
 The window position and size, and the place of the various splitters which separate the panes are saved when closing a dialog and restored when opening the dialog again.
 On Windows these settings are stored in an *.ini* file.

 ###### Qt Designer
 Package pyqt5-tools contains Qt Designer.
-It can be found in your Python installation directory in Scripts\designer.exe.
+It can be found in your Python installation directory as Scripts\designer.exe.

 ![Qt Desginer](/qtdesigner.png)
+*Qt Designer open for all three dialogs*

 ###### Universal?
 The approach here can be used for testing any separate executable for which you can pipe stdin and capture stdout and